KorfLab/genDL/README.md

 	import gendl.pwm
 	import gendl.pwm as pwm
-	from gendl.pwm import read_transfac
+	from gendl.pwm import make_pwm

 ## Experiment Directories ##

 Experiment directories contain a mixture of code, data, and maybe figures or other files.
 Each type of experiment may have several flavors.
-For example, you will find `pwm/base` for standard PWM experiments as well as `pwm/kmeans` for the k-means implementation.
+For example, you will find `pwm/strawman` for standard PWM experiments as well as `pwm/kmeans` for the k-means implementation.
 Each sub-experiment should have its own `README.md` to describe its contents and intents.

 	pwm
-		base
+		strawman
 		kmeans

 	nn